 When you want to decrease your operational costs.

-For this reason, the necessity for remote developers grows, given that the vendor overtakes all HR-, administrative-, and infrastructure-related responsibilities as well as the risks that comes with team scaling
+For this reason, the necessity for remote developers grows, given that the vendor overtakes all HR-, administrative-, and infrastructure-related responsibilities, as well as the risks that come with team, scaling.

 In this model, the vendor supplies all of the necessary technology, software, and office infrastructure to get the office up and running.
 This saves clients' money on overhead and the costs of establishing a new office.

 The extended team is not project-based and does not stop when the project is completed.
-It’s a continuous collaboration between your core team and your offshore workforce.
+It's a continuous collaboration between your core team and your offshore team.